skaes/logjam-docker/README.md

 # Customization

+## Daemons

+By default, the logjam container runs the logjam web ui, the data importer, a logjam device, a frontend data endpoint and a promethues exporter.

+You can disable the prometheus exporter by passing `LOGJAM_EXPORTER_INSTALL=0` when running the container.

+## Applications

 There are currently two ways to add applications to be monitored to logjam.

 If you set `LOGJAM_USER_STREAMS` to a comma separated list of stream